rbgvictoria/melisr-docs-vuepress/docs/additional-documents/specify-dwc-mapping/README.md

 DELIMITER ;
 ```

-The value that is returned by this function is then stored in the `Text1` field:
+The value that is returned by this function is stored in the `Text1` field:

 ```sql
 DELIMITER $$